status-im/the-explainers/authors/swader/09-randomness/en_US/final.md

 ![](https://our.status.im/content/images/2019/05/header.png)

-In Nimbus, we're currently simulating this randomness because the VDF aspect of RANDAO is still in the research phase.
-As the spec nears finalization, so will out implementation and this space will be updated accordingly.
+In Nimbus, we're in line with the spec.
+Our [RANDAO implementation](https://github.com/status-im/nim-beacon-chain/blob/46b4154ce809d80078b5887db3f2a43ef17bce71/beacon_chain/spec/validator.nim#L15-L17) is complete for the 0.5.1 version of the Ethereum 2.0 specification.
+We need to make sure [our tests](https://github.com/status-im/nim-beacon-chain/blob/c53de3e/tests/test_validator.nim#L28) match the [official ones](https://github.com/ethereum/eth2.0-spec-tests) but apart from that we're good to go.

+Now, it's too soon to talk about VDF.
+VDF is still in the research phase and once it's added to the spec, it'll take a while for clients to catch up.
+Methods of talking to remote VDF devices will have to be devised, staking rewards modified slightly to lean towards the block producers who also run VDFs, and so on.
+Right now, given that RANDAO is random enough for the blockchain's early needs, it'll do as the base layer for shuffling validators and other randomness.

+We'll update this section as our implementation progresses.

 ## Conclusion